leonjza/frida-boot/course/2-chapter-2/sleep.md

 ?> We add the `-D` flag to check the dynamic symbols that will be available at runtime when using `libc`.
 By default, `nm` will read the `.symtab` section, which is usually stripped.

 Neat, a weak symbol (`W` flag) to `sleep` at `0xcad60`.
 Unfortunately that is not the value we will use for `s` when invoking `new NativePointer()` as the value is the relative address to the code in libc.
-Thanks to ASLR, this will be different everytime our program runs.
+Thanks to ASLR, this will be different every time our program runs.
 Don't worry about it though, we can resolve these at runtime.

 Let's verify that we got the address of `0xcad60` right using `gdb` quickly: